MicrosoftDocs/WSL/WSL/install-win10.md

 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
 ```

+*If you prefer to use the Settings menu and Control panel to enable WSL, rather than this PowerShell script, follow these [steps to enable WSL](/enable.md).*

 We recommend now moving on to step #2, updating to WSL 2, but if you wish to only install WSL 1, you can now restart your machine and move on to [Step 6 - Install your Linux distribution of choice](./install-win10.md#step-6---install-your-linux-distribution-of-choice).
 To update to WSL 2, wait to restart your machine and move on to the next step.

 ## Step 2 - Update to WSL 2